joolstorrentecalo/gitlab-design/CONTRIBUTING.md

 #### Viewing Sketch files

 - GitLab: You can view Sketch files [right from GitLab](https://gitlab.com/gitlab-org/gitlab-design/blob/master/production/resources/gitlab-elements.sketch) (current functionality only displays the last edited page from each file)
 - [Sketch-react](https://zjuasmn.github.io/sketch-react/): Web app that supports multiple pages.
-Admits uploading files and referencing by URL
+Admits uploading files and referencing by URL.
-- [Sketch Web Viewer](https://animaapp.github.io/sketch-web-viewer/): Web app that supports uploaded files
+- [Sketch Web Viewer](https://animaapp.github.io/sketch-web-viewer/): Web app that supports uploaded files.

 #### Editing Sketch files

 - [Figma](https://www.figma.com/): Powerful tool for UX and UI design.
 It has a web interface as well as desktop apps (internet connection required).
-It is free for individuals
+It’s free for individuals.
 - [Photopea](https://www.photopea.com/): Free web editor for Sketch, Photoshop and Gimp files.
-Only editable export format is PSD, which may not be fully compatible for Sketch import
+The only editable export format is PSD, which may not be fully compatible for Sketch import.

-### Occasional contributions

-If you want to make occasional contributions, the best option for you will be to upload your files using GitLab.com.
-Please, follow these steps:

-1. [Fork][fork-link] this project to your personal namespace
-1. Navigate to the Repository section of your fork and create a branch by clicking on the <kbd>+</kbd> button above the file explorer
-1. In the `community-contribution` folder, create your personal folder named after your GitLab.com username (e.g. `@janedoe`)
-1. In your personal folder, create folders and add files according to our [organization guidelines](#organization)
-1. Commit your changes, following our [commit guidelines](#commits)
-1. Create a Merge Request for your branch by clicking on the blue button located in the top-right corner of the page
-1. In that new merge request, mention any of the [designers who manage this project](/README.md#contacts)

-### Frequent contributions

-If you frequently contribute to the GitLab Design project you may want to clone the repository to your computer.
-Please, follow these steps:

-1. [Fork][fork-link] this project and `git clone` its repository locally
-1. Create a new branch based off from the master with `git checkout -b your-branch-name`
-1. In the [`community-contribution`][community-folder] folder, create your personal folder named after your GitLab.com username (e.g. `@janedoe`)
-1. In your personal folder, create folders and files according to our [organization guidelines](#organization)
-1. Review the files you are about to commit (with `git status -sb`)
-   - Remember, you’re only allowed to add or change files in your folder
-   - If you’re having a hard time with this whole Git thing, read our [small help section](#git)
-1. Commit your changes, following our [commit guidelines](#commits)
-1. Push your changes and [create a merge request](https://gitlab.com/gitlab-org/gitlab-design/merge_requests/new) to merge your branch to `master`
-1. In that new merge request, mention any of the [designers who manage this project](/README.md#contacts)

-## For GitLabbers :fox:
+## For GitLabbers 🦊

 If you’re working on your personal files:

-1. In the [`progress`][progress-folder] folder, create your personal folder named after your first name in lowercase (e.g. `pedro`)
+1. In the [`progress`][progress-folder] folder, create your personal folder named after your first name in lowercase (e.g. `pedro`).
-1. In your personal folder, create folders and files according to our [organization guidelines](#organization)
+1. In your personal folder, create folders and files according to our [organization guidelines](#organization).
-1. If you’re working with Sketch specs created with the [Sketch Measure Plugin][sketch-measure], [Framer prototypes][framer], or static HTML pages, please refer to the [Superpowers](#superpowers-) section
+1. Make changes while following the [Sketch](#sketch-) and [naming](#naming) guidelines.
+If you’re working with Sketch specs created with the [Sketch Measure Plugin][sketch-measure], [Framer prototypes][framer], or static HTML pages, please refer to the [Superpowers](#superpowers-) section.
-1. Review the files you are about to commit (with `git status -sb`)
+1. Review the files you are about to commit (with `git status -sb`).
-   - If you’re having a hard time with this whole Git thing, read our [small help section](#git)
+   - If you’re having a hard time with this whole Git thing, read our [small help section](#git).
-1. Commit and push your changes, following our [commit guidelines](#commits)
+1. Commit and push your changes, following our [commit guidelines](#commits).

 If you’re updating an existing file in the [`production`][production-folder] folder: